blro-ep/ITCNE23-SEM-I/aws-iac/AufbauScriptCloudformation.md

-# Methoden
+### Methoden

 Have Every approche in the Script ?

-# 1  main script und different Script where you give your parameter from main to different script
+1.  main script und different Script where you give your parameter from main to different script

-# 2. Main Script to different script with output and Import
+2. Main Script to different script with output and Import

     Prifix it with : Fn::ImportValue: !Sub ${VPCStackName}-ID
-    ## Achtung export können nicht mehr geändert werden.
+    !!Achtung export können nicht mehr geändert werden. !!

-# 3. Nested Stack
+3. Nested Stack
     github.com/cfn-modules

-# 4. Modules
+4. Modules
     Not for Serverless
     ModuleRegestry anlegen
     cfn init